rust-lang/rust/active/0000-traits.md

 well-defined and cover more use cases.
 A high-level summary of the changes is as follows:

-1. Full support for proper generic traits ("multiparameter type classes"), including a simplified version of functional dependencies that may evolve into associated types in the future.
+1. Generalize explicit self types beyond `&self` and `&mut self` etc, so that self-type declarations like `self: Rc<Self>` become possible.
-2. Generalize explicit self types beyond `&self` and `&mut self` etc, so that self-type declarations like `self: Rc<Self>` become possible.
+2. Expand coherence rules to operate recursively and distinguish orphans more carefully.
-3. Expand coherence rules to operate recursively and distinguish orphans more carefully.
+3. Revise vtable resolution algorithm to be gradual.
-4. Revise vtable resolution algorithm to be gradual.
+4. Revise method resolution algorithm in terms of vtable resolution.

-5. Revise method resolution algorithm in terms of vtable resolution.
+This RFC excludes discussion of associated types and multidimensional type classes, which will be the subject of a follow-up RFC.

 # Motivation

 The current trait system is ill-specified and inadequate.
 Its implementation dates from a rather different language.
-I want to clean it up and put it on a surer footing.
+It should be put onto a surer footing.

 ## Use cases